How To Increase Average Click-Through Rate

 How To Improve Your Click-Through Rate

 It’s clear that getting a higher CTR is important, but how exactly do you achieve this?
 The answer, again, is it depends.
 Different channels and audiences may require different methods to drive clicks.

 Here are some best practices you can apply to each channel to help you boost your CTR:

-While the CTR you want to aim for will differ based on whether you’re running banner ads, search and display ads (e.g., Google ads), or social media ads, you can still apply these tips for each of them:
+While the CTR you want to aim for will differ based on the type of online advertising you're running — whether it's banner ads, search and display ads (e.g., Google ads), or social media ads — you can still apply these tips for each of them:

 - Use targeted keywords.
 Keyword research can help you find the right keywords for your online ads that are relevant to your audience and business.
 The right keywords will help make sure your ad appears in front of people who are more likely to be interested in what you have to offer, resulting in more qualified leads.